 Music Director, Lutenist, Scholar

-ak Ozmo is a music director, lutenist, and a scholar in historical performance who resides in Britain.
-He is the artistic and music director of acclaimed period instrument ensemble L'Avventura London, and the new Director of Early Music at the University of Hull.
+ak Ozmo is a music director, lutenist, and a scholar in historical performance.
+He is the founder-director of the period instrument ensemble L'Avventura London.

-Born in Bosnia and Herzegovina, ak first started his musical training at the age of seven on the classical guitar and had his first nationally broadcasted solo performance at the age of fourteen.
+Born in Bosnia and Herzegovina, former Yugoslavia, ak first started his musical training at the age of seven on the classical guitar and had his first nationally broadcasted solo performance at the age of fourteen.
 In his late teens he moved from his war-torn native country to Canada where, along with completing an architectural diploma, his musical interests quickly turned to the lute family of instruments, performance practice, and related history and philosophy.
 Music was already a life-long passion, but now it became a solace, a joyful source of light in the midst of turmoil.

-ak has been a recipient of various prestigious awards, prizes, and scholarships including a recent Society for Theatre Research award for reconstructing and recording music from English ballad operas and the Dowland Prize for Lute at the John Kerr Competition in Kent.
+In addition to his busy performing schedule, ak has held a Visiting Professorship at Rhodes College in Memphis, TN, where he taught classes in Creative Entrepreneurship and Music History, and a Visiting Fellowship at Goldsmiths, University of London.
+Before that, ak was the Director of Early Music at the University of Hull.
 He has also been active as a lecturer in historical performance practice, collegium director, and lute teacher for various early music societies and at the University of Oxford, Royal College of Music in London, University of Southern California in Los Angeles, and the University of California at Fullerton.
 As an extension of his educational activities, in 2011 he formed the London Community Baroque Orchestra (now functioning as an educational arm of L'Avventura London) based at the Foundling Museum in London, which he also directs.
-The goal of the organization is to provide training in historical performance practice to its members and to present high-level musical performances.
+The goal of the organization is to provide training in historical performance practice to its members and to present high-level musical performances. ak has been a recipient of various prestigious awards, prizes, and scholarships including a Society for Theatre Research award for reconstructing and recording music from English ballad operas and the Dowland Prize for Lute at the John Kerr Competition in Kent.